Which Fence Is Mine?

 There is no left-fence or right-fence rule in English law.
 The belief that you own the left fence is a myth with no legal basis.
 Fence ownership is determined by T-marks in the Title Plan and covenants in the Title Register — not by position.

 Order an Official Copy of the Title Plan and Title Register from HM Land Registry.
 Look for T-marks on the plan and fence maintenance covenants in the register.
-Then use a BoundaryFinder GPS Boundary Report to locate the registered boundary precisely on the ground.
+Then use a BoundaryFinder GPS Boundary Report to see the general boundary position on the ground.

 Fence ownership in England and Wales is established by the Title Plan and Title Register held at HM Land Registry.
 The responsible owner is the landowner on whose side the T-mark appears.
 Where no T-mark exists, fence ownership falls back on the original conveyance deed or common law presumptions such as the hedge and ditch rule.